marlonecobos/marlonecobos.github.io/content/mentoring/engagement/index.md

 title: Science Engagement
 ---

-I firmly believe that bridging the gap between scientific research and the wider community is essential.
+I believe that bridging the gap between scientific research and the wider community is essential.
 Through my work and well thought communication strategies, I aim to ignite curiosity and foster a deeper appreciation for science among people of all ages.
 Whether it is sharing my research findings with a broader audience, participating in outreach programs, or mentoring aspiring young scientists, I see science engagement as a two-way street.
 It not only enriches the public's understanding of the world but also enriches my own perspective, reminding me of the real-world impact and importance of research.
-In this exciting journey, I hope to inspire others to join me in the thrilling pursuit of knowledge and discovery.
+Although my experience in this area is limited, I am committed to improvement in order to inspire others to join me in the thrilling pursuit of knowledge and discovery.
 {style="text-align: justify;"}

 <br>